 While there's a substantial list of what you can do to succeed in financial technology jobs, the nature of the industry demands that you have your soft skills well-developed.
 Fintech originated from the spirit of innovation and versatility, brought to the business by startups, and the soft skills of the employees are given huge importance on a daily basis.
 Here are some that one would most likely encounter in most of the Fintech careers ads:

 - Openness.
 As a manager, you have to be as open with other employees as possible.
 As a developer or engineer, the same thing is always preferable.
 An open person can communicate better, seek assistance faster, and thus deal with problems far more efficiently than a guy who likes to do everything by himself.

 - Problem-solving.
 An employee solves a ton of issues on a daily basis, one may say.
 This concept, however, circulates the mentality.
 An employee must be proactive and seek opportunities to improve on existing results.
 Quick thinking is a crucial part of problem-solving, as it allows no time for hesitation or panic — only determination and cold analysis of the destination.

 - Communication.
 A derivative of openness.
 It means how well the person integrates with the team both on and off the actual working process.
-Communication allows more efficient collaboration of the departments and teams, thus granting bigger benefits at the end.
+Communication allows more efficient collaboration of the departments and teams, thus granting bigger benefits in the end.
 It is imperative to build strong bonds within the team, so each employee is ready to take on any challenge for themselves and for "that guy next to them."

 - Transparency throughout the organization.
 A concept that applies more towards managerial staff.
 The age of startups made traditional management obsolete.
 Nobody will appreciate secrecy, or worse treatment just based on position.
 Today's mentality is about CEOs being equal to junior developers on a human level.
 When managers are openly discussing casual stuff or project details with everyone else despite their position, it creates a bond within the team that is highly beneficial for the company.